oracle-livelabs/sprints/oandm/sprint-container-image-pulled-manually/sprint-container-image-pulled-manually.md

 Create the alarm from the Detection Rule:

-1. Create the alarm (Refer to [How to create alerts on logs with Logging Analytics?](?labs=sprint-alerts-on-logs-with-logging-analytics) for how to do so):
+1. Create the alarm (Refer to [How to create alerts on logs with Logging Analytics?](?lab=sprint-alerts-on-logs-with-logging-analytics) for how to do so):
   ![Figure 7: Create the alarm](images/click-on-create-alarm.png)

-2. Fill the Alarm Form (Refer to [How to create alerts on logs with Logging Analytics?](?labs=sprint-alerts-on-logs-with-logging-analytics) for more info), Be sure to set:
+2. Fill the Alarm Form, Be sure to set:
     - The Metrics Interval to: 1 minute
     - The Statistic to: count
     ![Figure 5: Fill the alarm metrics](images/fill-alarm-metrics.png)